 “Then I was given a reed like a measuring rod.
 And the angel stood, saying, “Rise and measure the temple of God, the altar, and those who worship there.
 2 “But leave out the court which is outside the temple, and do not measure it, for it has been given to the Gentiles.
 And they will tread the holy city underfoot for forty-two months.”

-Chapter eleven continues the parenthesis beginning at chapter ten.
+Chapter eleven continues the parenthesis, beginning in chapter ten.
 Since this section of Revelation is a parenthesis, there is no advance in chronology in chapters ten and eleven.
 The seventh and last trumpet will sound in verse fifteen.

-The theme of chapters ten and eleven is the heralds of Christ’s Second Coming.
-Chapter presented ten the angelic heralds, now we turn to human heralds.
+The theme of chapters ten and eleven are the heralds of Christ’s Second Coming.
+The chapter presented ten the angelic heralds, and now we turn to human heralds.

 Then I was given a reed like a measuring rod.
 And the angel stood, saying, “Rise and measure the temple of God, the altar, and those who worship there.

-The “temple” represents the religion of Israel and the people of Israel at the time of the Tribulation.
+The “temple” represents Israel’s religion, and the people of Israel at the time of the Tribulation.
 Unbelieving Jews will build the Tribulation temple.
-This has nothing to do with the true purpose of God’s original temple, which is to reveal Jesus Christ and His work.
+This has nothing to do with God’s original temple’s true purpose, which is to reveal Jesus Christ and His work.
 The false prophet will sponsor the Tribulation temple.
 In addition, the dictator of the Revived Roman Empire will place a gold statue of himself in the Holy of Holies as part of a peace treaty.
 This statue will not be erected until the alliance is made.
 This is the “abomination of desolation” (Da 9:27; 11:31; 12:11; Mt 24:15; 2 Th 2:4; Re 13:14-15).

 Two dictators worship in this temple: 1) the Gentile political leader of the Revived Roman Empire and head of ecumenical religion during the Tribulation (13:1-9).
-2) The false prophet, a Jew, who is the dictator of Palestine (13:10f).
-Jesus has two witnesses and the Devil has his two witnesses.
+2) The false prophet, a Jew, is the dictator of Palestine (13:10f).
+Jesus has two witnesses, and the Devil has his two witnesses.

 “But leave out the court which is outside the temple, and do not measure it, for it has been given to the Gentiles.